The 12 Best National Parks on the East Coast to Explore

 The best national parks on the East Coast of the United States can range from crisp, cold, rocky mountain terrains to hot, tropical sandy beaches, peculiar bewitching swamps and marshes, to endless expanses of entrancing forests.
 The national parks below showcase all the very best that the East Coast has to offer, and you definitely don't want to miss out on anything.

 This national parks in Eastern US guide will give you the best tips on things to do, where to camp or stay, where you can grab a great bite to eat as you discover the East Coast, and more.
 For an easy view, an East Coast national parks map has been included below for your convenience.

-Organizing a last minute visit to United States?
+Planning a last-minute trip to the United States?

-Before traveling to United States, book your accommodation and experiences ahead of time.
+When visiting the United States, book your entrance tickets and tours before you go.
 We've pulled together top suggestions below.

 - Paradise Cove Luau (likely to sell out)

 - Las Vegas Helicopter Night Flight With Optional VIP Transportation (very popular)

 - Acadia National Park, Maine

 - New River Gorge National Park, West Virginia